DASH-Lab/ML_privacy_research/README.md

 This repository provides a list a list of publications from [DASHLab](https://dash-lab.github.io/) about ML privacy.

 ### Privacy preserving
-Our published papers that related to privacy-preserving
+Our published papers that related to privacy-preserving.

 #### Paper List: